How to Grow Shallots: The Complete Guide

 • Brush off excess soil and bring them inside to a dry location to finish drying.

 • When ready for storage, the tops should be thoroughly dried and brown.
-Either braid the tops like garlic or cut the tops off about two inches above the bulb.
+Either braid the tops like garlic or cut the tops off about 2 inches above the bulb.
 Store in a cool, dry, dark place (not the fridge) for winter.
 Use the thick-necked ones first, since they will not store well.

 Be sure to save the biggest and best cloves to replant in the fall.
 Like garlic, they will adapt to your growing conditions over the years and give you great harvests each summer.
 One pound of sets should give you 40 to 50 cloves to plant.
 They are pricey, but as long as you save some to replant, you will never have to buy them again!